Scholarships and bursaries

 When I was awarded the Scholarship it felt like all the work I had put in to get good grades and to get into university had paid off, and that I was being rewarded for it.
 But also it meant that I wouldn't have to worry about money when supporting myself at university.
 I spent the money that I got from the Scholarship on a new computer to help me with my studies.

-You could get this £1,700 bursary if you're a full-time undergraduate UK student and one of the following applies:
+You could get this £1,700 bursary if you're a full-time undergraduate or taught postgraduate UK student and one of the following applies:

 - you've spent a significant time in care, some of which was in your teens